nhsconnect/FHIR-CDS/pages/explore/api_procedure_request.md

 ### Usage ###
 Within the Clinical Decision Support API implementation, the [ProcedureRequest](http://hl7.org/fhir/stu3/procedurerequest.html) resource will be used to carry the next activity as part of the triage outcome model.

-The `ProcedureRequest` is referenced from `ReferralRequest.supportingInfo` and will be the diagnostic discriminator, or service requirement; diagnostic discriminator is a description of the next procedure which SHOULD be carried out in the referee service to validate or eliminate the chief concern.
+The `ProcedureRequest` is referenced from `ReferralRequest.supportingInfo` and will be the diagnostic discriminator, or service requirement; diagnostic discriminator is a description of the next procedure which SHOULD be carried out in the referenced service to validate or eliminate the chief concern.

 Detailed implementation guidance for a `ProcedureRequest` within the scope of this implementation guide is given below: